← Dashboard · Pricing · Trust Center

 - SEO for the SPA shell — Primary dashboard is app-like; marketing lift depends on static pages (pricing, policies, this scorecard) and outbound motion.

-- Operator burden — OAuth + Turnstile + Stripe must be configured; until then, live pages show honest “not configured” states — good for integrity, a conversion tax until green.
+- Operator burden — OAuth, Turnstile, and Stripe must be configured; until then, live pages show honest “not configured” states — good for integrity, a conversion tax until green.

 Dimensional scores (0–10 each)